 Anchorage Informed

-• Retail theft hurts small businesses, increases prices, and fuels repeat offending.
+• Retail theft impacts local businesses and fuels repeat offending.
 In response, APD launched the Retail Theft Detail, a citywide effort to crack down on organized and repeat offenders.

 Since late September 2025, APD has:

-• Charged more than 60 individuals for retail theft and related crimes
+• Charged more than 100 individuals for retail theft and related crimes, representing a total amount of more than $80,000 in stolen merchandise.

 • Town Square Park is one of Anchorage’s busiest public gathering areas.
 To support safety and deter disorder, APD activated modern public safety cameras that feed into the Real-Time Crime Center.